orizens/orizens.com/src/pages/blog/2013-03-21-backbone-view-patterns-rendering-a-collection.md

   - javascript
   - patterns
 ---
-Backbone.View doesn&#8217;t implement the &#8220;render&#8221; method.
-According to [Backbone&#8217;s Documentation](http://documentcloud.github.com/backbone/#View-render "Backbone Documentation"):
+Backbone.View doesn't implement the &#8220;render" method.
+According to [Backbone's Documentation](http://documentcloud.github.com/backbone/#View-render "Backbone Documentation"):

-&#8220;Backbone is agnostic with respect to your preferred method of HTML templating&#8221;.
+&#8220;Backbone is agnostic with respect to your preferred method of HTML templating".

-So, when it comes to rendering a collection of items (or simply, a backbone collection), there&#8217;s a need to implement a method for it.
-In this post, I&#8217;m sharing the best practices I learned when it comes to rendering collections with Backbone.
+So, when it comes to rendering a collection of items (or simply, a backbone collection), there's a need to implement a method for it.
+In this post, I'm sharing the best practices I learned when it comes to rendering collections with Backbone.

 <!--more-->

-## The &#8220;renderCollection&#8221; method
+## The &#8220;renderCollection" method

 For rendering views we can simply add a new method to Backbone.View that will take care of rendering a Backbone.Collection instance.